catseye/Mascarpone/tests/Mascarpone.markdown

     = p

 Get whatever definition the interpreter sees fit to give us for a symbol input from the user, and output it.
+We define `?` as above, and then inquire as to the definition of `?`.

-We define '?' as above first, and for the most interesting output (with this particular implementation ;) the user should enter '?' when the time comes for ',' to execute...
+(Note that the reified definitions of symbols are implementation- specific, and therefore that this test is *non*-normative with respect to the Mascarpone language itself.)

     | v['[/''/']v*]v*'?<^v,>@$............
     + ?
     = ]*v]'/''/['[

-Demonstrates how one can use * after @.
+Demonstrate how one can use `*` after `@`.

     | v['[/''/']v*]v*'?<^vv'?>@$v*'?<^'k?!.
     = k